 He was the starting halfback for the New Zealand U20s in the final of the IRB Junior World Championships, helping New Zealand to their 33-22 win over England.
 Returning home, Perenara joined the Wellington Lions and was an integral member of the Lions squad in the 2011 ITM Cup.

-He appeared in all 10 matches and was the started in seven of these.
+He appeared in all 10 matches and was started in seven of these.
 He made his debut for the All Blacks when coming on against England in June 2014.
 He missed out on the initial All Black Squad for the June Tests but was called in as injury cover.

 Perenara has since become a leader in the Hurricanes team and a genuine challenger for the All Black starting jersey.

 Perenara has been named in Steve Hansens's squad for The Rugby Championship 2017 following the Lions series, having won 33 caps, scoring 7 tries.
-TJ was in phenomenal form this season for the Hurricanes having played 17 times, scoring seven tries.
+He was in phenomenal form this season for the Hurricanes having played 17 times, scoring seven tries.

 In October 2017, Perenara re-signed with New Zealand & Hurricanes through until 2021, the Wellingtonian has played 39 tests for the All Blacks scoring 8 tries.